- School Choice

 There are 25 voucher programs in 16 states—Arkansas, Georgia, Indiana, Louisiana (2), Maine, Maryland, Mississippi (2), New Hampshire, North Carolina, Ohio (5), Oklahoma, Utah, Vermont, Wisconsin (4)—and Washington, D.C., and Puerto Rico.

-Watch the short, animated video below to see how school vouchers work for families.
+Watch the short video below to see how school vouchers work for families.

-Check out the list below for quick links to those program details, which include family eligibility tests, participation numbers, funding amounts and more.
+Check out the list below for quick links to those program details, which include approved expense types, family eligibility tests, participation numbers, funding amounts and more.

 Do you know which of America’s school voucher programs is the biggest?
 Which school voucher program was ruled constitutional by the Supreme Court of the United States?
 For more little-known truths about America’s school voucher programs, visit our school voucher fast facts.